Whether you’re feeding a crowd or planning a quiet book club, you’ll want to bookmark these easy appetizer recipes.

-You can use pretty much any kind of each you like, and it’s almost impossible to go wrong.
+You can use whatever ingredients you like, and it’s almost impossible to go wrong.

-These are like pizza muffins, and they’re soft and moist, just like a good muffin should be!
+These are like pizza muffins — soft and moist, just like a good muffin should be!

-They’re full of pepperoni and salami for a real pizza taste and are best served warm with marinara sauce or some of that garlic dipping sauce.
+They’re full of pepperoni and salami for real pizza taste.
+They’re best served warm with marinara or garlic dipping sauce.